323d Air Expeditionary Wing: Expeditionary operations

 The Wing was provisionally activated at Balotești in Romania from 14 March to 30 April 2008.
 It supported Operation Noble Endeavor, a Romanian-led mission to police the skies above the NATO summit in Bucharest.
 The 323d directed the deployment of KC-135 Stratotankers, F-15C and F-15E Strike Eagles, E-3 Sentries, and F-16 Fighting Falcons to locations across eastern Europe, augmenting the Romanian Air Force efforts.
-The deployment also involved coordinating the support, maintenance, operations and medical personnel.
+The deployment also involved coordinating support, maintenance, operations, and medical personnel.

 As part of the operation, the 492d and 493rd Fighter Squadrons were assigned to the 404th Air Expeditionary Group, with the 492d deploying to the Câmpia Turzii Air Base in Romania, and the 493rd deploying to the Graf Ignatievo Air Base in Bulgaria.
 To support the two fighter squadrons, the 712th Expeditionary Air Refueling Squadron assigned to the 398th Air Expeditionary Group was deployed to the Budapest International Airport in Hungary.
 The fighters were kept on 24-hour alert for the duration of the summit and conducted combat air patrols over Bucharest for the three days of the summit.